MHA restores FCRA licence of Missionaries of Charity, can receive foreign fundings again | Business

 The Union Home Ministry has restored the Foreign Contribution Regulation Act (FCRA) registration of the Missionaries of Charity, days after revoking it following some ''adverse inputs''.

-A home ministry official said that with the restoration of the Foreign Contribution Regulation Act (FCRA) licence, the Kolkata-based famed organisation will be able to receive foreign fundings and also can spend the money lying in the banks.
+A home ministry official said that with the restoration of the FCRA licence, the Kolkata-based famed organisation will be able to receive foreign fundings and can also spend the money lying in the banks.

+The Missionaries of Charity (MoC) is a Catholic religious congregation established in 1950 by Nobel laureate Mother Teresa to help the poor and destitute, The Missionaries of Charity did not officially comment on the report when asked about it, but a top official, who requested anonymity, confirmed to PTI that the MHA indeed restored FCRA licence from January 7 and ''we are happy with the development''.

+''Our service for the poor and distressed continued with the help of our donors and well-wishers in the country when the FCRA registration was not renewed.
+In the early parts of new year the news comes as a relief, no doubt,'' the official told PTI in Kolkata.

 It also said that it did not freeze any account of the Missionaries of Charity but the State Bank of India informed it that the NGO itself sent a request to the bank to freeze its accounts.

-After the matter became public, the Opposition, including West Bengal Chief Minister Mamata Banerjee and the Congress, slammed the government for the alleged ''freezing'' of the bank accounts of the Missionaries of Charity.
+After the matter became public, the Opposition, including West Bengal Chief Minister Mamata Banerjee and the Congress, slammed the government for the alleged ''freezing'' of the MoC's bank accounts.

 Following the home ministry action, Odisha Chief Minister Naveen Patnaik had directed to all District Collectors to ensure that no unit of the Missionaries of Charity, operating in the state, should face any financial crisis and if necessary use the chief minister's relief fund to help them.

-Patnaik had also released over Rs 78 lakh to Missionary of Charity to run over a dozen institutes in the state.
+Patnaik had also released over Rs 78 lakh to the Missionaries of Charity to run over a dozen institutes in the state.
+PTI ACB SUS TIR TIR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)